 There is a creative sweet spot that kicks in when you’re excited about a project, and sometimes you just can’t turn it on at will.
 We’re talking about intangibles here.
 Getting started can take a little bit of tricking your brain by indulging its procrastination, letting it believe it’s won, all while secretly laying the groundwork to dive in and succeed.
 Continued below, some steps you can read while procrastinating (or gently pass along to someone who needs a small push). –Adam J. Kurtz

-Adam J. Kurtz (better known as ADAMJK) is an artist and author of 1 Page at a Time & Pick Me Up.
+Adam J. Kurtz is a Brooklyn-based artist and author of several books including the international-bestselling 1 Page at a Time journal.
 His dark (but optimistic) humor comes to life in an offbeat line of gifts and small trinkets.
-Follow him at @ADAMJK or in real life (he lives in Brooklyn because of course he does).
+Follow @ADAMJK for more.